kalyancheerla/SSS_Lab_Garbled_Circuit_Protocol/Assignment-Instructions.md

 # Task 1 - Setup
-* Check if rancher desktop is running properly or not, if not launch the rancher desktop.
+* Check if k3s is running properly or not, if not set it up using instructions for setup.
-* Attach a screenshot of rancher desktop running properly and also one for Cluster dashboard with the pods (cluster-\>nodes-\>click-on-node).
+* Attach a screenshot of k3s running properly and also one for kuberntes dashboard showing workload status for all namespaces.
+    * Use `systemctl status k3s.service` to get k3s service status.
+    * Use `kubectl -n kubernetes-dashboard create token student` for getting student user access token.
+    * Then use `kubectl port-forward -n kubernetes-dashboard service/kubernetes-dashboard-kong-proxy 8443:443 --address 0.0.0.0`
+      for port forwarding and then visit `https://localhost:8443/#/workloads?namespace=_all` and use the access token from previous command for visiting the webui and get the screenshot.
+    * For accessing kubernetes-dashboard, we need to portforward everytime and the terminal will be occupied with that command.
+    * To close it, use ctrl-c if you want to always access it then leave this command running and use different terminal for other commands.
-* Open powershell and verify if the kubernetes node was running or not, by using `kubectl get pods -A` (which prints all the pods present in the kuberntes system).
+* Open terminal and verify if the kubernetes node was running or not, by using `kubectl get pods -A` (which prints all the pods present in the kuberntes system).
 * Attach a screenshot of the output.
 * Now verify, specifically if there are pods running in `kafka-production` namespace, by using